rajeshksv/AlfredExtensions/MessageToFriend/README.md

 First time, building indexes will take time.
 From next time, it will be instant

 ### Special Note
 Inspired from my fav extension - IM by NolanChan.
 But for some reason, he abondoned it.
 Tried to tinker a bit, but then realized its easier to rewrite.
-Hence this extension
+Hence this extension.
-This is just the first version.
 Expect many many bugs to appear ;)

 ### Release Notes
-#### Second Version - 0.2
+#### Second Version - 0.2 (ALPHA)
 ##### Features Added/Removed
  * Multiple Google accounts (Limited support - Both accounts shouldn't be from same domain)
  * Search not just contacts, but also buddies whom you already messaged but not present in address book

-#### Initial Version - 0.1
+#### Initial Version - 0.1 (ALPHA)
 ##### Features
  * Send Gtalk Message/SMS to your contacts

-##### In the pipeline
+### In the pipeline
 * Copy contact information, instead of just sending the message.
 * Multiple Google Accounts (of same domain)
 * Imessage Support